Montgomery County Ohio Salvation Army.

 A leading non-profit in Montgomery County Ohio is the Salvation Army.
-The organization oversees a wide range of services and emergency assistance for the less fortunate, children, and seniors.
+The organization oversees a wide range of social services and emergency assistance for the less fortunate, children, and seniors.
 Examples of what may be provided include rent or utility bill help for basic needs and case management to help individuals regain self-sufficiency.
 Or get free school supplies, low cost alcohol or drug rehab, Christmas toys, clothes, and groceries from a free food pantry.

 Throughout the year, and especially during the cold winter months, the Salvation Army tries to help families pay their utility and heating bills.
 Any aid will be provided as a last resort for those families that have a disconnection notice.
 In some cases the Salvation Army financial assistance is coordinated with local churches and charities.